ITensor/ITensors.jl/docs/src/AdvancedUsageGuide.md

 released version with `add ITensors`.
 Using the development/master branch is generally not encouraged unless you know what you are doing.

-## Writing code based on ITensors.jl
+## Using ITensors.jl in the REPL

 There are many ways you can write code based on ITensors.jl, ranging from using it in the REPL to writing a small script to making a package that depends on it.

-For example, you can just start the REPL from your command like:
+For example, you can just start the REPL from your command line like:
 ```
 ~ julia
 ```